 Pressure cookers are easy to use, but care must be taken when opening after cooking is finished.
 The cooker must always be cooled, either by allowing to cool gradually off the heat or by holding under cold running water, and the weight must not be removed until the cooker has stopped hissing.
 (My mother did this once when cooking beetroot, with the result that the newly-painted kitchen ceiling and walls were suddenly splattered with purple.
 More importantly, she could have been badly scalded.)
 Always follow the manufacturer's instructions.

 The pressure cooker also has a trivet, which is used inside the cooker to keep foods out of the liquid necessary to produce steam.
 Vegetables, for instance, are not cooked in water but in steam, and only a small amount of water is needed.Other foods, like steamed puddings, might burn if allowed contact with the bottom of the cooker, so they too can be stood on the trivet.

 Some pressure cookers have baskets or separators which can be fitted inside the cooker in order to cook several different foods at once.
 For instance, turnips may be laid on the trivet and the separators rested on top, two containing different vegetables and one with meat.

 If you live over 2,000 feet above sea-level, the cooking must be calculated differently.
-Again, follow the manufacturer's instructions but in most cases the time will be increased by one minute for every thousand feet and it may be recommended that you simply use a different weight.
+Again, follow the manufacturer's instructions but in most cases the time will not be increased by more than one minute for every thousand feet and it may be recommended that you simply use a different weight.

 Average times for foods cooked in the pressure cooker